seattlerb/zentest/README.txt

 development.
 As soon as you save a file, autotest will run the corresponding dependent tests.

+multiruby runs anything you want on multiple versions of ruby.
+Great for compatibility checking!

 There are two strategies intended for ZenTest: test conformance auditing and rapid XP.